patagonaa/huawei-r48xx/README.md

 ```

 Both `1001117E` (`00 01`) and `108111FE` (`00 03`) sent every 377ms without request.

+Due to the message direction (to PSU) in one of the messages I think this might also be used for PSU address negotiation.

 Data bytes:
 - Byte 0-2: register id (?)